There’s nothing quite like a perfectly cooked roast lamb, especially during the holidays.

 - Store in the freezer and use within two months.

-The best way to thaw roast lamb is overnight in the fridge.
-If you’re in a hurry, you can run it under warm water to speed up the reheating process.
+I always recommend thawing frozen lamb before you reheat it, otherwise, it will reheat very unevenly.
+The best way to thaw roast lamb is overnight in the fridge but if you’re in a hurry, you can run it under cold water to speed up the thawing process.

 Ingredients